ravasthi/outright.github.com/README.md

 ## Running locally with Pow

-* Create a link using powder: `powder link outright-dev-blog.dev`
+* Create a link using powder: `powder link outright-dev-blog`
-* Create a symlink to the public directory: `ln -s _site public`
+* Open in a browser: `powder open`

+## Use Guard to automatically regenerate the site and styles on changes

+Type `bundle exec guard` from the project root directory.